Blake-Dowling/Deep-Q-Snake/README.md

 Another factor ccausing looping was an excess reliance on the model by the snake.
 Once the model learned a direction from which it ate the apple, it tended to always prefer this direction.
 This issue was solved by adding a random direction change every 16 steps, to prevent too much reliance on the model and allow the snake to learn to encounter the apple from all directions.

 #Current Issues:
 The program crashes when the Scores1.txt file becomes too large, so the initial values of the file must be erased periodically.
+My plan is to consolidate training stats lists into a single plot coordinate.